bingosoft/vkmessenger-desktop/README.md

 **VkMessenger** was started at September, 2013 as replacement to deprecated VK XMPP gate support.
 The company management of Mail.ru Group has provided no official client for desktop for 3.5 years.
 So I decided to create an alternative solution, because it's very uncomfortable to write messages to my friends in a browser or using mobile app

-Nowadays you can use the the official solution that provided by VK.COM https://vk.com/messenger.
+Nowadays you can use the official solution that provided by VK.COM https://vk.com/messenger.
 So that project no longer needed and not supported.
 But I use this program every day, so it's big probability that it will be in stable state